ArtBlocks/artblocks-docs/minter-suite/minting-philosophy.md

 Capitalist fairness suggests that those who are willing to pay the most for a given drop should be the ones who are able to participate.

-An example of a drop paradignm that is capitalist fair is a Dutch auction.
+An example of a drop paradigm that is capitalist fair is a Dutch auction.
 In a Dutch auction, the price of a generative art piece starts high, and decreases over time until a collector is willing to pay the price.
 This ensures that the collector who is willing to pay the most for a generative art piece is the one who is able to mint it.

 #### 2. Insider Fairness